christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 The investigation did not depend on a single alert.

-Instead, multiple data sources were used to understand the activity.
+Multiple security controls were used to understand the activity.

 ---